1989 Canadian federal budget: Leak

 On April 26, 1989, parts of the budget were leaked to the press.
 Global TV Parliament Hill bureau chief Doug Small read the highlights of the budget on air.
 He had received the documents that afternoon from John Appleby, a Department of National Defence clerk (whose friend worked at the recycling plant where it was found).
 This forced minister Wilson to call a press conference at 5:30 PM that day, where he improvised the early release of the budget.

 Brian Mulroney called the leak a criminal act, and charged Small, Appleby, the recycling plant worker and 2 others of possession of stolen property.
 Charges against Small were eventually thrown out the following year.

-Key elements

 The main provisions of the budget are measures with the objective to reduce the deficit.
 These include spending cuts and tax increases.